-Circadian rhythms, or the body clock, are 24-hour cycles in the biochemical, physiological, and behavioral processes of our bodies.
+Circadian rhythms are 24-hour cycles involving the biochemical, physiological, and behavioral processes of our bodies.
 They regulate daily activities, such as sleep, waking, eating, and body temperature regulation.

 The body clock and the brain

 Jet lag appears to involve a disruption in two separate but linked groups of neurons in the brain.
-These neurons are part of a structure called the suprachiasmatic nucleus (SCN).
-The SCN is located below the hypothalamus at the base of the brain.
+These neurons are part of a structure called the suprachiasmatic nucleus (SCN), located in the anterior portion of the hypothalamus at the base of the brain.

-What puts the body clock out of synch?
+What puts the body clock out of sync?

 Why is it harder to travel from west to east?

+When traveling between north and south, changes in season may affect a person.
 However, for jet lag to occur, there must be an east-west or west-east movement.
-Flying directly south from Chicago to Santiago in Chile may cause discomfort, but it will not lead to jet lag.
+For example, flying directly south from Chicago to Santiago in Chile may cause discomfort, but it will not lead to jet lag.

 Alcohol and caffeine

 They may exacerbate them by contributing to dehydration and affecting sleep quality.
 The WHO also recommends avoiding heavy meals, as these can add to a person’s discomfort.